 - Cover the bowl back and now process 25 more seconds.
 It should be 45 seconds in total.

-- Transfer it to a lightly floured counter, and divide it into 2 or 3 pieces.
+- Dump it onto a lightly floured counter, and divide it into 2 or 3 pieces.

-- With each piece make some rough buns, cover them with a clean kitchen towel, and leave alone for 20 minutes.
+- With each piece make some rough buns by cupping them with both hands until you have a smooth surface, cover them with a clean kitchen towel or loose piece of plastic wrap, and leave alone for 20 minutes.

 - Flatten a little each piece of dough on the counter (flour it lightly if needed) and shape into baguettes-like form.
 I like to make them shorter and thicker.